alejandramorell/BayesianFES/matlab_scripts/obsPlot2m_README.md

 # obsPlot2.m
 This MATLAB script loads a “K matrix” from a CSV file, extracts specific pad IDs and their corresponding k-values at multiple rotation angles, and visualizes the observation model as annotated heatmaps for each angle.
 This Kmatrix are the values of the k-values for each subject of the constructed observation model.
-This matrix contains, the k-metric for each pad, for eahc rotation angle within the range [-90º 90º]
+This matrix is specific for each subject and it contains, the k-metric for each pad and for each of the rotation angles (within the range [-90º 90º] with a step of 5)

 ## Usage
 The script expects in the directory the Kstable for each subject.

-##
+## Output
-1. Figure 1: Six-panel subplot comparing initial vs. final euler angles for the hand sensor
-2. Figure 2: Six-panel subplot comparing initial vs. final euler angles for the arm sensor
-3. Console display: Prints all loaded vectors (roll_hand, pitch_hand, …, yaw_arm1) for verification.
+1. Console printout: For anles -90º, 10º, 30º, 45º, 60º and 90º, a sorted list of pad IDs and their k‐values.
+2. Figures: Six heatmap windows (one per angle) showing a 5x3 grid and with the corresponding k-values for each pad of the grid.

 ## Configuration
-Ensure the CSV files are accessible and that your MATLAB current folder matches their location, or update the full file paths accordingly.
-This approach plot the effects produced by the activation of each channel independently; since TEREFES activates channel by channel, each channel produces different rotations, reflecting the unique effect of stimulation on each muscle group.
+Change the filename variable at the top to point to your CSV.
+This script only plots the Kmatrix of one subject, so you need to change the file name to change to the desired subject.